AAFC-Bioinfo-AAC/pork-vision/README.md

 The steps this code performs can be split into smaller processes.
 ### **1. Pre-Processing**
 - A **trained YOLOv8 segmentation model** extracts and isolates the **muscle mask** from the image.
-- The **fat mask** is inferred based on adjacency to the muscle region.
 - These **binary masks** (`1 = muscle/fat, 0 = background`) serve as input for measurement functions.